What to Expect in The Chosen Season 5: Key Events of Holy Week

 When will The Chosen Season 5 be released?

-Dallas recently announced that The Chosen Season 5 will premiere early in April 2025.
-The exact date is still being determined but it will most likely be the first or second week.
+Dallas recently announced that Part 1 (Episodes 1 & 2) of The Chosen Season 5 will premiere on March 27, 2025.
+Part 2 (Episodes 3-5) and Part 3 (Episodes 6-8) will be released in the following weeks.
 Holy Week 2025 begins April 13 and Easter is April 20, which makes it a perfect time for the new season, which is focused solely on Holy Week.

 Key Holy Week Events in The Chosen Season 5